Interchangeable parts: Origins of the modern concept

-Muskets with interchangeable locks caught the attention of Thomas Jefferson through the efforts of Honoré Blanc when Jefferson was Ambassador to France in 1785.
-Jefferson tried to persuade Blanc to move to America, but was not successful, so he wrote to the American Secretary of War with the idea, and when he returned to the USA he worked to fund its development.
-President George Washington approved of the idea, and by 1798 a contract was issued to Eli Whitney for 12,000 muskets built under the new system.
+In 1785 muskets with interchangeable locks caught the attention of the United States' Ambassador to France, Thomas Jefferson, through the efforts of Honoré Blanc.
+Jefferson tried unsuccessfully to persuade Blanc to move to America, then wrote to the American Secretary of War with the idea, and when he returned to the USA he worked to fund its development.
+President George Washington approved of the concept, and in 1798 Eli Whitney signed a contract to mass-produce 12,000 muskets built under the new system.

+Between 4 July 1793 and 25 November 1795, the London gunsmith Henry Nock delivered 12,010 'screwless' or 'Duke's' locks to the British Board of Ordnance.
+These locks were intended to be interchangeable, being manufactured in large volumes in a steam-powered factory using gauges and lathes by a workforce combining salaried employees and piece workers.
+Subsequent experiments have suggested that the lock's components were interchangeable at a higher rate than those of the later British New Land Pattern musket and the American M1816 musket.

 Louis de Tousard, who fled the French Revolution, joined the U.S. Corp of Artillerists in 1795 and wrote an influential artillerist's manual that stressed the importance of standardization.

 Implementation

 Numerous inventors began to try to implement the principle Blanc had described.
 The development of the machine tools and manufacturing practices required would be a great expense to the U.S. Ordnance Department, and for some years while trying to achieve interchangeability, the firearms produced cost more to manufacture.
 By 1853, there was evidence that interchangeable parts, then perfected by the Federal Armories, led to savings.
 The Ordnance Department freely shared the techniques used with outside suppliers.